 About Caitlin's Singles

 "Rolling out her lead single 'Blue' in February 2020 off her self-titled new EP, it didn't take long for country listeners to take a shine to her soaring, pitch-perfect vocals that harken an Alison Krauss-esque feel, heard in the chorus of the forlorn lead single, 'Blue'". ~Denver Westword

 Country Music Television (CMT) noticed and premiered the rising star's debut music video ("Blue"), adding it to their music video page in March 2020.
 Watch the music video here.

 Her follow-up single, "S.O.S.", garnered attention right out of the gates with its feisty, independent attitude and was picked up by Spotify for their editorial playlist titled "New Music Nashville".

-Now, Quisenberry debuts her new single "Let Love Die" on May 1, 2020, which marks the third release the country music singer and songwriter has put out from her eponymous forthcoming EP.
-CMT confirmed they will be adding "Let Love Die" to their Round Up music playlist.
+Quisenberry debuted her single "Let Love Die" on May 1, 2020, which marks the third release the country music singer and songwriter has put out from her eponymous forthcoming EP and generated over 60,000 streams on Spotify.
+CMT added "Let Love Die" to their Round Up music playlist as well.

 "You have a really pretty voice" ~ Leslie Fram, Senior Vice President of Music Strategy for CMT.

 Most recently, Quisenberry released her fourth single, "Imogene", curating over 20,000 streams/downloads within the first two weeks of its release.
 The daydream-like narrative of "Imogene" is being perfectly paired with an animated music video created by one of Hollywood's most talented cartoonists, Tom Schneiders.